 If you’d still like your cat to get some fresh air, but you don’t want to give over the balcony to them full-time then there are still some ways to safely do this.
 Rather than having a large construction, you could choose a smaller pen such as a dog cage (just don’t mention the ‘D’ word to your fur baby) or a fold-away cat pen option which you could remove when your pet isn’t out with you.

 You can also train your cat to use a harness.
-While cat’s don’t take naturally to the leash, with a little patience and some training, they will be comfortable to explore while you keep hold to ensure they can’t have an accident.
+While cat’s don’t take naturally to the leash, with a little patience and some training, they will be comfortable to explore while you keep holding to ensure they can’t have an accident.

 Please note: With either of these options you would need to stay with your pet on the balcony at all times.